128technology/docs/docs/intro_prepare_OS.md

 #### To enable Automatic Restart:
 1. From the BIOS settings screen, select ACPI \> Power Settings.
 2. Change the Automatic Restart setting to On.
-3. Save the configuration and reboot your system.
+3. Save the configuration.
+4. Reboot your system.

 ### Disable Secure Boot
-Secure Boot is a feature to verify the integrity of the system.
-As the kernel modules of 128T are not signed, the modules required by the drivers of the network interfaces cannot be loaded at runtime.
-The requirement is to disable the secure boot setting in the BIOS.
+Secure Boot verifies the integrity of the system.
+Because the kernel modules of the 128T are not signed, the modules required by the network interface drivers cannot be loaded at runtime.
+In order to allow the loading of the necessary drivers, the Secure Boot setting in the BIOS must be disabled.

 :::note
-When running VMware ESXi release 6.7 (or newer) the secure boot setting in the BIOS must be disabled
+When running VMware ESXi release 6.7 (or newer) the Secure Boot setting in the BIOS must be disabled.
 :::

-As BIOS settings may vary between hardware vendors, consult your hardware platform's operating guides for specific instructions, or look on [Interchange](https://community.128technology.com/) for commonly deployed 128T hardware platforms.
-Below are representative steps for common BIOS parameters:

 #### To disable Secure Boot:
-1. From the BIOS settings screen, select Boot.
+1. On the BIOS settings screen, select Boot.
 2. Change the Secure Boot setting to Off.
-3. Save the configuration and reboot your system.
+3. Save the configuration.
+4. Reboot your system.

+BIOS settings may vary between hardware vendors.
+Please consult your hardware documentation for specific instructions.
+Additional information for common deployments of 128T hardware platforms may be found on [Interchange](https://community.128technology.com/).

 ## Preparing the Operating System
 Before installing 128T Routing Software you must prepare your operating system according to 128 Technology's recommendations and guidelines.